-The audit recommended to downsize and install a new 16kW pump with 150mm header and piping connections, a non-return check valve on both pumps and irrigating through a new low–pressure boom.
+The audit recommended downsizing and installing a new 16kW pump with 150mm header and piping connections, a non-return check valve on both pumps and irrigating through a new low–pressure boom.
 The irrigation recommendations in the audit compared the savings for both meters, with and without a new boom.
 Due to the increase in dollar savings and the quicker payback, it is recommended to install the new system without the boom on the SAC account that supplies the upper paddock.
 It was noted that replacing the travelling gun with a boom may provide a production benefit.
-Further investigation into automation may show additional efficiencies for the site, with improvements in production and an increase in profit.
+Further investigation into automation may show additional efficiencies for the site, with improvements in production and profit.

-The recommended solution is the replacement of a low-pressure irrigation system without boom, which includes an implementation cost of $10,000 and allows the farm to reduce 2% of its total energy consumption, with carbon savings of 4.4 t CO2-e per year.
+The recommended solution is replacing a low-pressure irrigation system without boom, which includes an implementation cost of $10,000 and allows the farm to reduce 2% of its total energy consumption, with carbon savings of 4.4 t CO2-e per year.

 Energy Audits for your Business

 An energy audit is a great way for a business to cut costs and boost productivity.

 An energy auditor will review your past energy bills, your equipment and the way your business operates.
 They’ll show you where you’re using excess energy and explain what you can do about it.
 Find out about what’s involved in an energy audit HERE.

 See our range of agricultural energy efficiency case studies HERE and Subscribe to our bi-monthly energy e-news HERE.